Skip to content

 4. Action check: check_action_rmsa_gn_model verifies that all active lightpaths still meet a basic SNR threshold and that the power budget is not exceeded.
 If the check fails, the placement is rolled back.

-5. Throughput measurement (optional, with --monitor_active_lightpaths): at episode end, computes Shannon-Hartley throughput for all active lightpaths:
+5. Throughput measurement: at episode end, in the RSA GN Model env (RMSA GN env already tracks bitrate), computes Shannon-Hartley throughput for all active lightpaths:

 throughput_per_LP = log2(1 + SNR_linear) * slot_size_GHz * 2 * (1 - FEC_overhead)